-• To register, new students must meet with their academic advisor to secure their registration PIN before they can register via Banner Self Service.
-Web registration for continuing and re-admitted students requires a registration PIN, which is obtained from the advisor, and required for registration via Banner Self Service.
+- To register, new students must meet with their academic advisor to secure their registration PIN before they can register.
+Web registration for continuing and re-admitted students requires a registration PIN, which is obtained from the advisor.
 To complete the process and be officially registered and entered on the class roll, a student must pay fees to the cashier's office.
 No person will be admitted to any class unless officially registered either for audit or for credit.
-Students are expected to complete registration (including the payment of all required fees) by the dates prescribed in the university calendar.
+Students are expected to complete registration (including the payment of all required fees) by the dates prescribed in the university calendar. - For specific information and guidance, please go to: https://registrar.ecu.edu/preparing-to-register/